 After an eventful Saturday playing in both Death Valley and Mammoth Lakes, Sunday found me working my way back home.
 Of course, I made a few golf stops along the way.

-Coming from up in the beautiful mountains, things were downhill the rest of the way home (in more ways than one).
+Coming from up in the beautiful mountains, things were downhill the rest of the way home (literally and figuratively).

 The day did start off on a good note, though…